singer-io/getting-started/docs/SYNC_MODE.md

 - `CATALOG` is an optional argument pointing to a JSON file that the Tap can use to filter which streams should be synced.

-## Streams to Sync
+## Streams
-Taps should use the [TODO Link]Catalog provided as the output of discovery mode to decide which data streams are available to sync.
-Each stream's metadata also contains information that can be used to add flexibility to the sync.
+The [Catalog](DISCOVERY_MODE.md#the-catalog) provided to the Tap contains the streams that are available to sync.
+Each stream's [metadata](DISCOVERY_MODE.md#metadata) contains information that can be used to control sync behavior.

-### Replication Method
+## Replication Method
-Taps can support two replication methods, and should decide which to use by checking the `replication-method` metadata for a stream during the sync, which can be one of the following:
+Taps can support two replication methods, and should decide which to use by checking the `replication-method` metadata for a stream, which should be one of the following:

 - `INCREMENTAL` - The Tap saves it's progress via bookmarks or some other mechanism in the state.
 Only new or updated records are replicated during each sync.

 - `FULL_TABLE` - The Tap replicates all available records dating back to a `start_date`, defined in the config file, during every sync.

-### Stream/Field Selection
+## Stream/Field Selection
 Taps should allow users to choose which streams and fields to replicate.
-The following metadata should be checked during a sync to decide whether a stream/field should be replicated:
+The following metadata should be checked to decide whether a stream/field should be replicated:

 | Metadata Keyword | Description  |
 | ----------------- | ------- |